 - Best used as a back and tummy support for growing bump while you’re pregnant, but also suitable as a breastfeeding pillow or a support for the baby.

 - The soft cotton cover is removable and washable.

 Clevacushion 10 in 1 Nursing Pillow – Maternity and Baby Cushion

 This pillow can be used in different combinations, from pregnancy stage to a moment your sweet pie arrives.
-Focusing on pregnancy, the pillow is made of memory foam so adjust naturally to your back plus has adjustable straps to fit your waist, giving you well- deserved comfort and enabling extra support and stability for future feeding.
+Focusing on pregnancy, the pillow is made of memory foam so it adjusts naturally to your back plus has adjustable straps to fit your waist, giving you well- deserved comfort and enabling extra support and stability for future feeding.
 It’s a good choice if you want a product that will last for more than few months (for a baby it may last even until s/he’s 2 years old).

 - It is more of a back-support pillow when it comes to using it during pregnancy.
 You can put it between your legs when you’re sleeping as well but it’s not a whole body pillow.

-- Multipurpose- mums swear it gives the best support while you’re feeding your little one; it is also a great pillow for a safe play time (perfect for tummy time for younger babies and a great ‘nest support’ for sitting babies) as well as useful to keep the baby comfy in the stroller
+- Multipurpose- mums swear it’s the best for feeding your little one; it is also a great pillow for a safe play time (perfect for tummy time for younger babies and a great ‘nest support’ for sitting babies) as well as useful to keep the baby comfy in the stroller or in a bouncer.

 Last but not the least is this shaped- like- a- 9 pillow, that has won my heart but also many of other expecting mums.
 I chose to go for it based on ‘Amazon’s choice’ tag and many good reviews from pregnant women.
 I had a back pain in my third trimester so I found this pillow as a life-savoir.